nnellans/terraform-guide/README.md

 # In this case it could be id, location, account_kind, etc.
 ```
 - Data Sources fetch up-to-date information from your Providers (Azure, AWS, etc.) each time you run Terraform
-- Each Provider has their own list of supported Data Sources
+  - Each Provider has their own list of Data Sources that they support
-- Data Sources are Read-Only!
+- All Data Sources are Read-Only!
 - When defining a Data Source, the argument(s) that you specify can be thought of like search filters to limit what data is returned

 ## Other types of Data Sources